RH differential oil seal change on automatic Austin Mini gearbox

 Op 24

-Grease the 2 swivel joints.
+Grease the 2 ball joints.
 Use a grease gun.

 Do not hesitate to rotate the swivel hub so that the grease can penetrate and be well distributed in the ball joints.